daniellengyel/specialRelativity_Google_Cardboard/README.md

 Improvements:
 ============================
-• I would like to add the gui back to display the current speed.
+• I would like to add the gui back to display the current speed (percentage of speed of light).

 • Maybe make the lenght contraction more pronounced.
 That would allow the user to observe the effects even better.